Richard Gregg (social philosopher)

 the pacifist and socialist reformer Jessie Wallace Hughan, and the Peace Pledge Union.

 Life and work

 Law & labor relations

 After graduating from Harvard Law in 1911, Gregg worked at several law firms in Boston.
+He joined Robert G. Valentine and Ordway Tead of Boston in the pioneering consulting firm of Valentine, Tead and Gregg who billed themselves as industrial counselors until Valentine's untimely death in November 1916.
 In 1916 he was employed in labor management by a private firm in Chicago.
 From 1917 to 1921 in Washington, D.C., at the NWLB, Gregg became the 'examiner in charge' for the Bethlehem Steel strike, publishing a 1919 law article.
 He then obtained a position at the Railway Department Employees Union.
 It involved traveling in support of its 400,000 workers during a time of strikes and labor disputes.
 These seven years in industrial relations he described as "investigation, conciliation, arbitration, publicity and statistical work for trade unions."
 The Union eventually was forced to capitulate.
+In an October 4, 1924 letter to his family Gregg explained his reasons for leaving the USA to take up residence in India.
+He indicated that over the previous decade he had worked in industry, government, and labor unions opposing strikes, running and settling strikes.
+This unique experience led him to conclude that government and industrialism were based on violence and that labor unions were ineffective as they worked within this framework and could not change it.
+He thought that there might be another approach to creating a humane social system in work of Gandhi in India.

 Gandhi's Satyagraha

 Disillusioned, he worked as a farmhand and took courses in agriculture at the University of Wisconsin in Madison.
 He wrote to Mohandas K. Gandhi who was then in jail.
 C. F. Andrews replied, inviting him to stay at the Sabarmati Ashram.

 He sailed to India on January 1, 1925 for the study of Indian culture and to seek out Gandhi.
 First he lived at the ashram with Gandhi's family and his many followers (itinerant and permanent, many who were already well-known, or became so).
 He engaged in farming and spinning in local villages.
 Gandhi's spinning wheel later became an icon of the Swadeshi movement.
 Absorbing and integrating the nonviolent philosophy, Gregg became able to spread its teachings.
 He then taught on various subjects connected with Gandhi's activism, e.g., for three years the school run by Samuel Evans Stokes of Simla.
 Gregg corresponded with African-American leader W. E. B. Du Bois.
 After about four years in India, he returned to Boston.
 The next year he married.
 Drawing on his learning and experience with Gandhi's Satyagraha, he published pamphlets, essays, books.
 One of his titles later helped transmit Gandhi's inspiration to Martin Luther King Jr.